petr590/Yava/README.md

 # JDecompiler-java
-This is a Java decompiler that I've been doing for over a year (intermittently).
+This is a Java decompiler that I've been doing since the beginning of 2022 (intermittently).
 Writing it in C++ turned out to be a mistake, so I moved it to Java.
 Maybe I'll finish it someday, but I need to add a more functionality.